 When choosing this model, many businesses can keep their current in-house IT employee, who will work with our vCIO.
 Or, our vCIO can replace their existing IT person or IT support team.

-Most of our customers choose this option as it’s the most hands-on and worry-free model.
-On average, you can expect to pay around $230-$275 per user per month for the MNS “Full Service” option.
+Most of our customers choose this option because it’s the most hands-on and worry-free model.
+On average, the MNS “Full Service” option costs around $230- $275 per user per month.
 Again, although this pricing model seems a bit expensive, you are truly getting what you’re paying for.

 The Final Say: You CAN Afford Managed IT Services

-There are a lot of different pricing plans and options you can choose from when thinking about outsourcing your businesses IT.
+When thinking about outsourcing your business's IT, you have many different pricing plans and options.
 As I mentioned earlier in the article, these pricing and plans are specific to AIS, so it’s essential to do your research and contact local companies near you that offer these services.

 At AIS, we’re not just an office technology company.
 We are your trusted news source that wants to educate and inform you on the best ways to support your business, employees, and customers.
 To learn more about affording managed IT services or any of our products, make sure to reach out to us today.
 We’re here to give you peace of mind to help you win more business.